 Mandatory Units - ALL units required CITB references for information only Unit Ref.
-Title Level CITB Internal M/508/6537 Conforming to general health, safety and welfare in the 1 Unit Ref.
-641 workplace A/503/2772 Confirming work activities and resources for an occupational work area in the workplace 3 209v2 M/503/2915 Developing and maintaining good occupational working relationships in the workplace 3 210v3 R/503/2924 Confirming the occupational method of work in the workplace 3 211v3 R/618/5670 Insulation and building treatments building construction, defects and interfaces 3 817v1 Plus Additiona al Mandatory Units - TWO units required CITB references for information only Y/618/5671 Installing internal insulation to walls in the workplace 3 644v3 D/618/5672 Installing insulation to frames sections of buildings in the workplace 3 645v3 H/618/5673 Injecting, blowing or spraying insulation to framed sections of buildings in the workplace Unit Endorsements: One of the following: Injected Blown Sprayed 3 819v1 Plus Optional Units - ONE from GROUP A and ONE from GROUP B GROUP A - ONE unit required CITB references for information only K/618/5674 Installing insulation to cold roofs in the workplace Unit Endorsements: One of the following: Placed Mechanically or adhesively fixed 2 451v4 M/618/5675 Installing blow insulation to cold roofs in the workplace 2 813v1 T/618/5676 Develop customer relationships 2 ICS B2 2010-2014
+Title Level CITB Internal Unit Ref.
+M/508/6537 Conforming to general health, safety and welfare in the workplace 1 641 A/503/2772 Confirming work activities and resources for an occupational work area in the workplace 3 209v2 M/503/2915 Developing and maintaining good occupational working relationships in the workplace 3 210v3 R/503/2924 Confirming the occupational method of work in the workplace 3 211v3 R/618/5670 Insulation and building treatments building construction, defects and interfaces 3 817v1 Plus Additiona al Mandatory Units - TWO units required CITB references for information only Y/618/5671 Installing internal insulation to walls in the workplace Unit Endorsements : One of the following: - placed - mechanically or adhesively fixed including thermal boards 3 644v3 D/618/5672 Installing insulation to frames sections of buildings in the workplace 3 645v3 H/618/5673 Injecting, blowing or spraying insulation to framed sections of buildings in the workplace Unit Endorsements: One of the following: Injected Blown Sprayed 3 819v1

-GROUP B - ONE unit required CITB references for information only A/618/5677 Installing insulation to create warm roofs in the workplace Unit Endorsements : One of the following: Placed Mechanically or adhesively fixed 3 748v2 F/618/5678 Spraying insulation to create warm roofs in the workplace 3 812v1 T/618/5676 Develop customer relationships 2 ICS B2 2010-2014 Additional un it (not compulsory) CITB references for information only A/615/1609 Erecting and dismantling access/working platforms in the workplace Unit Endorsements: Two or more of the following: Ladders/crawler boards Stepladders/platform steps Proprietary towers Trestle platforms Mobile scaffold towers Proprietary staging/podiums 2 250v1
+Plus Optional Units - ONE from GROUP A and ONE from GROUP B GROUP A - OI NE unit required CITB references for information only K/618/5674 Installing insulation to cold roofs in the workplace Unit Endorsements: One of the following: Placed Mechanically or adhesively fixed 2 451v4 M/618/5675 Installing blow insulation to cold roofs in the workplace 2 813v1 T/618/5676 Develop customer relationships 2 ICS B2 2010-2014 GROUP B - OI NE unit required CITB references for information only A/618/5677 Installing insulation to create warm roofs in the workplace Unit Endorsements : One of the following: Placed Mechanically or adhesively fixed 3 748v2 F/618/5678 Spraying insulation to create warm roofs in the workplace 3 812v1 T/618/5676 Develop customer relationships 2 ICS B2 2010-2014 Additional un it (not compulsory) CITB references for information only A/615/1609 Erecting and dismantling access/working platforms in the workplace Unit Endorsements: Two or more of the following: Ladders/crawler boards Stepladders/platform steps Proprietary towers Trestle platforms Mobile scaffold towers Proprietary staging/podiums 2 250v1